Conch (instrument): Oceania

-Charonia conch shell natural instrumentss were historically used throughout Oceania, in countries such as Fiji.
+Charonia conch shell natural instruments were historically used throughout Oceania, in countries such as Fiji.
 The shells are still blown in Fijian resorts as a performance for tourists.
 The Fijians also used the conch shell when the chief died: the chief's body would be brought down a special path and the conch would be played until the chief's body reached the end of the path.
 In New Zealand, a type of conch with a wooden mouthpiece called the pūtātara is the main instrument used to herald guests in traditional welcoming ceremonies.
 In some Polynesian islands the conch is called "pu".

 Australia appears to be the only locale in Oceania where conch shells were not used as a musical instrument, despite the widespread availability of shells.

 Africa

 Austronesian settlers to the island of Madagascar brought along their conch shell which eventually became the antsiva (in the west coast) or bankora which was blown customarily as part of ceremonies such as circumcisions and funerals.
 It was also incorporated into Merina royal regalia exclusively blown by male slaves to herald a royal's arrival, signalling mourning in time of death or even to mark battles.